 Come in and talk to one of our personal trainers on how strength training can help you!

 Our training style is everything you want so you can be optimal in your everyday life

-Scratch the machines and move some weight using barbells, dumbbells and many other free moving objects.
-Our goal with this training style is to make you more ‘fit’ while having some practical use out side of gym.
-We can break down our training system into a pyramid where the base is our most important, then working our way up to our more refined and detailed skills that will make us overall more fit, healthy and supple.
+Scratch the machines and move some weight using barbells, dumbbells, and many other free-moving objects.
+Our goal with this training style is to make you more ‘fit’ while having some practical use outside of the gym.
+We can break down our training system into a pyramid where the base is our most important, then work our way up to our more refined and detailed skills that will make us overall more fit, healthy and supple.

 At the bottom of the pyramid sits Nutrition, and for good cause.
 Because like you have heard.. ” you can’t out-train a bad diet”.

 Body Masters Personal Training puts a large emphasis on Nutrition due to how it plays a critical role in your overall fitness, weight loss, and muscle gain.
 From food alone, you can either amplify or diminish the effect of your training.
 By putting nutrition at the bottom of the pyramid we give you a solid base to make sure that your training is giving you the results you desire.